latest nhpb_banner 1__compressed2

 City of Long Beach - Tenants that are living in this area have a few non-profits and government agencies to turn to for temporary rent assistance.
 The number of families assisted is small, but programs such as Family Self-Sufficiency are combined with emergency grants, legal aid, loans for paying rent, and more.
 All resources are focused on preventing homelessness in the city.
 Continue with Long Beach rental assistance programs.

 There are several Housing Rights Centers around Los Angeles County.
 The locations provides many services to tenants, including emergency help with rent.
-They can mediate disputes between landlords, provide referrals to rental payment housing assistance to low income families, deal with discrimination issues, coordinate legal aid and more.
+They can mediate disputes between landlords, provide referrals to rental payment assistance programs from non-profits.
+They also help low income families, deal with discrimination issues, coordinate legal aid and more.
 Services are available in Spanish and to immigrants too.
-Note financial aid for paying back rent is not available, but the staff may have suggestions.
-Call (800) 477-5977 for information.

 • San Gabriel Valley, 3255 Wilshire Blvd., Los Angeles California, 90010